CaptainCrouton89/AlariaWiki/Atyeska.md

 **Primary Imports**: Technology

 - The [Atyeska](Atyeska) economy is primarily centered around trade.
 Lianthan [Currency](Currency) is worth very little here.
+- Will leave on boats, sail for hundreds of miles, and perform massive raids on the neth who live even further north.

 ## Military